 The greatest discovery of my generation is that human beings can change the quality of their lives by changing the attitudes of their minds.”

-If we want to get hold of our dysfunctional and spiraling thoughts, we need to catch them and transform them.
+In other words if we want to better manage our dysfunctional and spiraling thoughts, we need to catch them and transform them.

 Step One: Develop Awareness and Self-Compassion